tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:day is bdq:Empty; AMENDED the value of dwc:day if the value is unambiguously interpreted as an integer between 1 and 31 inclusive; otherwise NOT_AMENDED
+INTERNAL_PREREQUISITES_NOT_MET if dwc:day is bdqval:Empty; AMENDED the value of dwc:day if the value is unambiguously interpreted as an integer between 1 and 31 inclusive; otherwise NOT_AMENDED

 #### Information Elements